riceissa/issarice.com/external/lesswrong.com/disagreement-about-value-hrad-work.md

 HRAD work can produce precise theories of predicting ML systems, which can scale 2+ levels.
 This theory can then be used to detect/fix problems and ensure the safety of AGI systems.

 ### Why I think we might be in this world

+I mostly don't think we're in this world, but some critics might think we are?

+e.g. Abram says in https://www.greaterwrong.com/posts/suxvE2ddnYMPJN9HD/realism-about-rationality/comment/3f6fadtcv8FsgwKsz "I can see how Ricraz would read statements of the first type as suggesting very strong claims of the second type."

+Daniel Dewey might also expect to be in this world?

 ### The crux